15 Stunning Caverns in Utah – Hidden Gems you must see!

 Meadow Lava Tubes

-And since Meadow Lava Tubes is located in a public land, camping is free anywhere you’d like near the lava tubes.
-But for some experience hikers and campers, it is recommended that you camp inside the first cave because it will keep you out of the wind.
+And since Meadow Lava Tubes is located in public land, camping is free anywhere you’d like near the lava tubes.
+But for some experienced hikers and campers, it is recommended that you camp inside the first cave because it will keep you out of the wind.